7 Types of Digital Marketing Materials You Must Have

 The list keeps growing.

-You have to decide which ones are most relevant for your business and brand and will help drive website traffic, brand engagement, lead generation, or sales.
+You have to decide which are most relevant for your business and brand and will help drive website traffic, brand engagement, lead generation, or sales.

 Which digital marketing materials do you think are the most relevant?
 Which ones have worked for you so far?
 Do share in the comments!